fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Early accounts of Idris' life attributed "thirty portions of revealed scripture" to him.
 Therefore, Idris was understood by many early commentators to be both a prophet as well as a messenger.
 Several modern commentators have linked this sentiment with Biblical apocrypha such as the Book of Enoch and the Second Book of Enoch.

-After Idris, his son and successor Mehthusaleh continued in Allah's path, calling His servants to him.
+After Idris, his son and successor Mehthusaleh continued in Allah's path, calling His servants to Him.

 In the Bible, Enoch receives visions of how the Earth will be destroyed in the End of Times and how people who did good will receive their reward and how people who did bad deeds will receive their punishment.